 We have all grown up with certain ideas about our grandmothers.
-But, how many of us have actually imagined her in a role different than that of a grandmother?
+But, how many of us have actually imagined her in a role different from that of a grandmother?
 As a woman, with her own life, her own hobbies and interests?
-My Grandmother’s Masterpiece by Madhurima Vidyarthi and illustrated by Tanvi Bhat, takes the figure of a grandma out of its stereotypical imagery in this refreshing, must read children’s book.
+My Grandmother’s Masterpiece by Madhurima Vidyarthi and illustrated by Tanvi Bhat takes the figure of a grandma out of its stereotypical imagery in this refreshing, must-read children’s book.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-My Grandmother’s Masterpiece is a must read children’s book by Madhurima Vidyarthi, narrated through the perspective of a child, Nini.
-The story is about how Nini’s grandmother becomes an artist, thereby unearthing her long lost passion of painting.
+My Grandmother’s Masterpiece is a must-read children’s book by Madhurima Vidyarthi, narrated through the perspective of a child, Nini.
+The story is about how Nini’s grandmother becomes an artist, thereby unearthing her long-lost passion for painting.
 A simple yet beautiful tale, My Grandmother’s Masterpiece is, at once heartwarming and inspiring.

 About the Author